menicgiulia/NetMedPy/README.md

 ### Setting up a work environment

-#### 1. Without installing the package
+#### I. Without installing the package

-1.1.
-Ensure you have Python installed.
+1. Ensure you have Python installed.

-1.2.
-Copy the project at your local or remote machine:
+2. Copy the project at your local or remote machine:

    ```bash
       git clone https://github.com/menicgiulia/NetMedPy.git
    ```
-1.3.
-Navigate to the project directory:
+3. Navigate to the project directory:

    ```bash
       cd NetMedPy-main
    ```

-1.4.
-Installing the necessary dependencies
+4. Installing the necessary dependencies

 ##### Option A: working with Conda